 English Language Requirement for Permanent Partner Visas

-As part of the Australia’s Federal Budget for 2020-21, the Government announced has announced new English requirements for both the applicants & permanent resident sponsors in the permanent (2nd stage) stage of the partner visas program.
-The objectives for this new requirement are to maximise employment prospects for partner visa holders & to enhance social cohesion.
-New migrants are generally vulnerable to family violence and other exploitation, having basic English skills could also ensure they know how and where to seek assistance.
+As part of the Australia’s Federal Budget for 2020-21, the Government has announced new English requirements for both the applicants & permanent resident sponsors in the permanent (2nd stage) stage of the partner visas program.
+The objectives for this new requirement are to maximise employment prospects for partner visa holders and to enhance social cohesion.
+New migrants are generally vulnerable to family violence and other exploitation.
+Having basic English skills could also ensure they know how and where to seek assistance.

 - These changes apply to the permanent stage of the partner visa, including: Subclass 801 visa Partner (Permanent) or Subclass 100 visa Partner (Migrant) ;

-- These changes require both the permanent partner visa applicants & the visa sponsors who are still permanent residents of Australia to demonstrate functional level English or to demonstrate reasonable efforts being made to learn English (e.g.: completion of 500 hours of free English language classes through the Adult Migrant English Program (AMEP)) prior to applying for the Subclass 801 or Subclass 100 visa;
+- These changes require both the permanent partner visa applicants and the visa sponsors who are still permanent residents of Australia to demonstrate functional level English or to demonstrate reasonable efforts being made to learn English (e.g. completion of 500 hours of free English language classes through the Adult Migrant English Program (AMEP)) prior to applying for the Subclass 801 or Subclass 100 visa;

 - Sponsors who hold Australian citizenship are exempted from the new requirement;